taitapcode/coding-practice-notebook/README.md

-# My Programming Problems Solutions 🚀
+# Coding Practice Notebook

-This repository contains my solutions to programming problems from various online judges and programming contests.
-Most solutions are implemented in **C++**.
+Coding Practice Notebook collects solutions to programming problems from many online judges and programming contests.
+Most solutions are implemented in C++.

-## 🏆 Platforms

-- **HackerRank**: Algorithm and data structure problems
-- **LeetCode**: Coding interview preparation problems
-- **VNOI OJ**: Vietnamese Online Judge problems
-- **Contest Problems**: Programming contest solutions

-## 💡 About This Repository
+## About This Repository

 This repository serves as:

 - A personal archive of my programming solutions
 - A reference for competitive programming techniques
-- A way to track my progress in problem-solving
+- A way to track my progress in problem solving

-## 🤝 Contributing
+## Contributing

-As this is a personal repository, I am not currently accepting external contributions.
-However, feel free to browse the code and use it as a reference for your own solutions!
+This is a personal repository, so external contributions are not accepted.
+Feel free to browse the code and adapt it for your own practice.